-Aloe marlothii is a large, single-stemmed succulent, up to 10 feet tall, with persistent old leaves making a skirt around the trunk.
+Aloe marlothii is a large single-stemmed succulent with persistent old leaves making a skirt around the trunk.
 It grows up to 10 feet tall.
-Leaves are large, gray-green in color, up to 1.5 m long, with reddish-brown spines along the margins and randomly on other parts of the leaf.
+Leaves are large, gray-green, up to 1.5 m long, with reddish-brown spines along the margins and randomly on other leaf parts.
 In late fall to late winter appears the wide-spread branching inflorescence bearing yellow through orange to bright red flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
-As with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
-Prefers warmer temperatures of 70ºF/21ºC to 80ºF/27ºC, but will survive down to 40ºF/4.5ºC.
+However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
+Prefers warmer temperatures of 70ºF/21ºC to 80ºF/27ºC but will survive down to 40ºF/4.5ºC.
 Feed with a cactus fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 - Back to genus Aloe